Are you working hard to recruit top talent to your startup, only to face high turnover rates?

-That’s why on the third day, you should get your new hire familiar with your management system and the workflow.
+That’s why on the third day, you should get your new hire familiar with your workflow management system.
 This will allow new hires to see how the company works.
 How the company does things.

 - Invite new hires to a few company Boards that feature a process.